-When you begin looking for a therapist, one of the first decisions you need to make is how you'll pay for sessions.
-Using your health insurance plan to pay for therapy can be confusing, but it's a good option for many folks, as it can save you a lot of money.
+When you begin looking for a therapist, one of the first decisions you need to make is what your budget looks like.
+Using your health insurance plan to pay for therapy can be confusing, but it's a good option for many folks because it can save you a lot of money.

 This guide outlines all the ways insurance can be used to pay for therapy so you can learn how to maximize your plan and find a therapist who fits within your budget!

 - In-network vs. out-of-network therapists: What's the difference?

 - In-network: How to pay for an in-network therapist

 - Out-of-network: How to pay for an out-of-network therapist